d-bl/MAE-gf/index.md

 Translation: Een Nederlandse vertaling download u <a href="https://maetempels.github.io/MAE-gf/documents/MAE-GF%20NL.pdf" download>hier</a>.

 ## How to use these pages
 All examples are links to the Groundforge main page.
 Just follow the link.
-For some examples you can click on the picture.
+If only a picture is shown: click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

 Some examples use the "Droste-effect".
 Click <span class="elem">the wand button</span> in the <span class="elem">Reuse thread diagram as pair diagram</span> section of the form.